Students reflect on the significance and impact of their given names on their lives

 Taotaotuaaleamomuaaletuiatua Ipu Moafanua Sanerivi

-Her second name, Ipu “means a dish or a cup,” and her first name is inspired from a well-known chief’s daughter from the village Lotuamiu, in Upolu, Samoa, said Taotaotuaaleamomuaaletuiatua Ipu Moafanua Sanerivi, an alumna of BYU–Hawaii.
-Sanerivi said she was born in Oahu but grew up mainly in Samoa, working as a digital banker.
+Her second name, "Ipu" means a dish or a cup and her first name is inspired from a well-known chief’s daughter from the village Lotuamiu in Upolu, Samoa, said Taotaotuaaleamomuaaletuiatua Ipu Moafanua Sanerivi, an alumna of BYU–Hawaii.
+Sanerivi said she was born in Oahu but grew up mainly in Samoa.

-She said when she was young, she said many people called her “Ipugi,” meaning teacup, and said she originally hated it at first, saying, “I am not a teacup!”
+When she was young, Sanerivi said many people called her "Ipugi," which means a teacup.
+She said she originally hated it at first, saying, “I am not a teacup!”
 Once she grew older, she said she thought it was cute and wondered, “Who would care?”

-She said she learned how important it was to be with her family during the trying time of the COVID-19 pandemic.
-She said she continued to participate with and work near her family despite the heartbreaking adjustments to her original plans of staying in California to pursue her career path.
-But, she commented, “I knew Heavenly Father had a better plan for me.”
+Sanerivi said she learned how important it was to be with her family during the COVID-19 pandemic.
+She said she continued to participate with and work near her family despite the heartbreaking adjustments to her plan of pursuing a career in California.
+However, she said, “I knew Heavenly Father had a better plan for me.”

-She chuckled, recalling a memory of feeling sorry for the elders who once gave her a blessing.
-She shared while serving as a missionary in the Tegucigalpa Honduras Mission, she got sick and asked for a blessing.
-When preparing to give her one, the elders asked her, “Okay, can you write [your name]?” and she wrote her full name on the blackboard for them.
+Sanerivi recalled a memory of feeling sorry for the elders who once gave her a blessing.
+She said while serving as a missionary in the Tegucigalpa Honduras Mission, she got sick and asked for a blessing.
+When preparing to give her one, the elders asked her to write her name and she wrote her full name on the blackboard for them.

 Chit Pyone Hninsi Shin

-Chit Pyone Hninsi Shin, a sophomore majoring in information systems from Myanmar, shared her first name, Chit Pyone Hnisi, means love – smile – rose.
+Chit Pyone Hninsi Shin, a sophomore majoring in information systems from Myanmar, said her name, Chit Pyone Hnisi, means love, smile and rose.

 As part of the Buddhist culture in Burma, Shin explained it is more common to request a child’s name from the monks, who determine the name according to astrology, aligning the name to the day of the week.
 “If the child was born on Monday, they [follow] the specific alphabet which aligns with the day.”

-However, she said her parents, not being part of the Buddhist belief, “They want me to be who I am,” love – smile – rose.
+However, she said her family is not part of the Buddhist belief. “[My parents] want me to be who I am,” she continued.